 On the sections of 36.300 that addresses common features for MTC and NB-IoT, companies are invited to provide their views on whether the related TP should also be included in this running CR or no (understanding that current version includes overlapping sections).

 Keep current format on this running CRs which also includes overlapping TP on the features that are common for MTC and NB-IoT.
 If so, we suggest to only discuss them in one email discussion [313] and we would coordinate to include the updated TP from the email discussion [313].
+Therefore, the TP of the following sections common for MTC and NB-IoT would be taken from email discussions [313]: section 2, 3, 7 (including 7.1, 7.2, 7.3, 7.3a, 7.3b, 7.3x, 7.3y), 8.1, 10.1.4, 15.3, 16.3, 23.13, 24.

 Remove the description of the features that are relevant to both MTC and NB-IoT on this running CR where there is no MTC specific changes (e.g. in next discussion point 2, the common agreements between MTC and NB-IoT are shown in grey).
 If so, we understand that the MTC related TP that are common for NB-IoT are captured as part of email discussion [313].

+From CB session on 03/04, companies preferred to follow option a), therefore, TP on common sections for MTC and NB-IoT will be updated based on the latest TP captured on the running CR of email discussion [313].
+Please indicate in table below if you had different view.